 I Corps is designated as one of the active Army's contingency corps.
 I Corps stays prepared to deploy on short notice worldwide to command up to 5 divisions or a joint task force.
 I Corps also commands most Army units at Joint Base Lewis-McChord and conducts planning and liaison with other assigned active and Reserve component units located in the continental United States.
 I Corps is now able to deploy on short notice with both Active Army and Reserve Component forces.
+Also, at the direction of the Secretary of Defense via the Commander in Chief, Pacific Command, I Corps can activate a joint task force headquarters, Joint Task Force 501 (JTF-501), to respond to regional contingencies.

 I Corps was first organized between 15 and 20 January 1918 in the Regular Army in France as Headquarters, I Army Corps at Neufchateau, France.
 After participating in World War I, I Corps was demobilized on 25 March 1919 in France.